huynhicode/design-system-guide/docs/design-system-guide/building-a-design-system.md

 ### What is a design system?

-A design system is a set of standards that serves as the single source of truth to guide in the development of products in a brand.
+A design system is a set of standards that serves as the single source of truth to guide in the development of products within a brand's umbrella.
 It is composed of a collection of reusable components that can be used to build interfaces and interactions.

 ### What makes up a design system?

-- Design Language: a set of standards that serves as the single source of truth to guide in the development of products in a brand.
+- Design Language: a set of standards that serves as the single source of truth to guide in the development of products within a brand's umbrella.
 - Component Library: reusable components that can be used to build interfaces and interactions.
 - Style Guide: the design system documentation.